-Once the decision to commence a formal investigation is made, the Title IX Coordinator appoints Pool members to conduct the investigation, usually within two business days of determining that an investigation should proceed.
+Once the decision to commence a formal investigation is made, the Title IX Coordinator appoints Pool members, or an external party, to conduct the investigation, usually within two business days of determining that an investigation should proceed.

 11. Ensuring Impartiality